HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 - may exist (empty object allowed).
 - may contain one or more namespaced sub-blocks.
 - preserves forward compatibility for future programs and initiatives.
+- provides an object developers can use for their own purposes.

+Over time, depending on the degree of adoption on this initiative, the mount of `<type>` objects would increase to cover other message formats.

+---

 ## 3. Spot messages (DX spots)

 DX spots are the most important message type on the RCLDX cluster.
-See [DX spot Schema](protocol/dx-spot-schema.md) for the full specification details, field definitions and examples.
+See [DX spot schema](protocol/dx-spot-schema.md) for the full specification details, field definitions and examples.

+---

 ## 4. Chat messages